 Crawfish Monica is a creamy, spicy crawfish sauce served over pasta.
 Bring New Orleans to your own home with this Jazz Fest inspired crawfish pasta recipe that is gluten free and made with less butter and no cream, so it’s rich without being too heavy.

 Why you should make Crawfish Monica

-There are multiple crawfish recipes on my blog, but I think this one might be my favorite because 1) it’s delicious and 2) people always tell me they tried this recipe for Crawfish Monica and loved it!
+There are multiple crawfish recipes on my blog, but I think this one might be my favorite because 1) it’s delicious and 2) everyone who tries this Crawfish Monica recipe loves it!

 What is Crawfish Monica

 Crawfish Monica is a spicy, creamy crawfish sauce served over pasta.
 It’s oh so very tasty!
 Plus, it’s a staple at the New Orleans Jazz and Heritage Festival (aka Jazz Fest).
 According to their website, over twenty tons of Crawfish Monica was served at the 2012 Jazz Fest.
 Sheesh!

 The dish was created by chef Pierre Hilzim, founder of Kajun Kettle Foods, Inc and named it after his wife, Monica.